openhab/openhab-addons/bundles/org.openhab.binding.mihome/README.md

 #### Multiple network interfaces

-When the computer running OpenHAB has more than one network interface configured (typically, a VLAN for your segregated IoT devices, and the other for your regular traffic like internet, OpenHAB panel access, etc), it could be that OpenHAB will attempt to listen for Multicast traffic of the Gateway on the wrong network interface.
-That will prevent OpenHAB and `netcat` from receiving the messages from the Xiaomi Gateway.
-Within OpenHAB this manifests by seeing the Gateway and its devices online for a brief period after OpenHAB startup, after which they timeout and are shown Offline.
+When the computer running openHAB has more than one network interface configured (typically, a VLAN for your segregated IoT devices, and the other for your regular traffic like internet, openHAB panel access, etc), it could be that openHAB will attempt to listen for Multicast traffic of the Gateway on the wrong network interface.
+That will prevent openHAB and `netcat` from receiving the messages from the Xiaomi Gateway.
+Within openHAB this manifests by seeing the Gateway and its devices online for a brief period after openHAB startup, after which they timeout and are shown Offline.
 No channel triggers from the Gateway work in this case.

 In order to verify that traffic is actually received by the machine use `tcpdump` on each interface:
 - List your network interfaces `ifconfig | grep MULTICAST` or `ip link | grep MULTICAST`